s2t2/s2t2.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

-rbenv install 2.2.0 # to install a specific ruby version from the internet rbenv rehash # run this after installing a new ruby version rbenv global 2.2.0 # to set a specific ruby version for use rbenv bundler on # to obviate need to type 'bundle exec' before rake and other commands gem install bundler
+rbenv install 2.2.0 # to install a specific ruby version from the internet rbenv rehash # run this after installing a new ruby version rbenv global 2.2.0 # to set a specific ruby version for use gem install bundler
 ````